| 10th

 1794 Elisabeth princess of France, beheaded at 30

-1798 George Vancouver British explorer, (Voyage of Discovery), dies at 40
+1798 George Vancouver British explorer, (Voyage of Discovery), dies

 1818 Paul Revere American patriot, dies